Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Logging non-alphabetic scripts

 \section{Logging non-alphabetic scripts}

 This section explores the limitations of current input loggers in capturing text-production phenomena with non-alphabetic scripts, particularly IKIs.
 We focus on two widely used tools—the keylogger Inputlog and the text logger Translog II—and discuss their performance in sample writing sessions in English and Chinese.
 The examples underscore their limitations in capturing fine-grained text-production dynamics in simplified Chinese.
-Additionally, our examples reveal the challenges of applying standard IKI analysis techniques to non-alphabetic input systems.
+Additionally, our examples reveal the challenges of applying standard IKI analysis techniques to non-alphabetic input systems. \begin{rev} The last part of this section also summarizes and compares the capabilities and limitations of all the input loggers we considered in the introduction.\end{rev}